You see biotin ads everywhere, but it's always a woman on the picture!

 Even though there is limited research on biotin, men are still opting to take biotin to fix their hair loss issues.
 It is best to turn towards nutrient-rich food to enhance the health of hair instead of taking supplements.

 Is taking biotin the answer to your hair loss?
 Maybe not.
-Studies have proved that it is more beneficial for people with biotin deficiency than people with Male pattern baldness.
+Studies suggest that it may be more beneficial for people with biotin deficiency than for those with Male pattern baldness.

 Can men take biotin?